HMS Desperate (1896): Service

 After commissioning she was assigned to the Chatham Division of the Harwich Flotilla.
 On 26 June 1897 she was present at the Royal Naval Review at Spithead in celebration of Queen Victoria's Diamond Jubilee.
 She was reassigned to Sheerness in January 1900 for instructional purposes at the Sheerness school of gunnery, including as tender to HMS Wildfire.
 Two months later, she was transferred to Chatham to relieve the destroyer Spitfire in the Medway Fleet Reserve.

-She was involved in an accident at West Pier, Brighton in April 1900.
+She was involved in an accident at West Pier, Brighton on 10th April 1900.
 The ship's boat carrying twelve seaman was swamped resulting in seven sailors drowning.
 Late in 1900 she was deployed to the British Mediterranean Fleet based at Malta.
 Lieutenant Edward Oliver Gladstone was appointed in command in September 1901.
 In September 1902 she visited the Aegean Sea with other ships of the station for combined manoeuvres near Nauplia.

 She remained in the Mediterranean until November 1913, when she was ordered to return to home waters.
 On her return to home waters she was assigned to the Portsmouth Local Defence Flotilla.

 On 30 August 1912 the Admiralty directed that all destroyer classes were to be designated by letters.
 She was assigned to the D class along with other destroyers built to the same overall specification.
 After 30 September 1913, she was known as a D-class destroyer and had the letter ‘D’ painted on the hull below the bridge area and on either the fore or aft funnel.

 For the test mobilization in July 1914 she was assigned to the Portsmouth Local Flotilla.

 In August 1914 she was in active commission tendered to HMS Excellent, the Portsmouth gunnery school.
 She remained there for the duration of the First World War.